+1. All locally developed, and Board/Authority authorized courses and non-ministry programs must be authorized by the Board.

+2. Submission

-- 1. All locally developed, and Board/Authority authorized courses and non-ministry programs must be authorized by the Board. - 2.
-Submission - 2.1 Proposals for locally developed courses shall be submitted on the District's Proposal: Locally Developed/Non-Ministry Course form (Form 220-1).
-Those courses at the grade 10 -12 level intended to be used for graduation credit shall be submitted on the Board/Authority Authorized Courses Course Description form (Form 220-2). - 2.2 Course program submissions must align to Ministry policy. - 2.3 Those courses and programs not being offered for three consecutive years will automatically be reviewed. - Review - 3.1 There will be a periodic review of existing non-ministry and Board/Authority authorized courses and programs.
+- 2.1 Proposals for locally developed courses at the grade 10 12 level intended to be used for graduation credit shall be submitted on the Board/Authority Authorized Courses Course Description form. - 2.2 Course program submissions must align to Ministry policy. - 2.3 Those courses and programs not being offered for three consecutive years will automatically be reviewed.

+3. Review

+3.1 There will be a periodic review of existing non-ministry and Board/Authority authorized courses and programs.